Brecherbernd/Doomsday/README.md

 # Doomsday

-Cant focus on the rotations for a time, will come back in the future.
+Started to rewrite the rotations.
+01/17/21

 Mage:
-Arkanist in Alpha release
+Arkanist: Rewriten, Single Target only, AoE will come in the near future.

 Warlock:
 Rotations are pre Alpha, The Suffering is the most developed one, but still many issues.

-Rouge:
+Hunter:
-Not playable at the moment.
+BearKills: Singletarget only, AoE will come in the future.